GolamCh/linux-commands/README.md

-- How to use head, tail, sort, nl (number line), wc (word count)
-- What is pipping and redirection
+- What is piping and redirection
 - What is STDIN standard input and output